odoo/owl/doc/reference/app.md

 Dev mode activates some additional checks and developer amenities:

 - [Props validation](./props.md#props-validation) is performed
-- [t-foreach](./templates.md#loops) loops check for key unicity
+- [t-foreach](./template_syntax.md#loops) loops check for key unicity
 - Lifecycle hooks are wrapped to report their errors in a more developer-friendly way
-- onWillStart and onWillUpdateProps will emit a warning in the console when they take longer than 3 seconds in an effort to ease debugging the presence of deadlocks
+- onWillStart will emit a warning in the console when it takes longer than 3 seconds in an effort to ease debugging the presence of deadlocks